Active Youth are Healthy Youth

 City of Parramatta is a fast growing and diverse city, with increasing numbers of people from culturally diverse backgrounds, living in high density, and spanning different age profiles.

 Young people need safe, welcoming and enjoyable places.
 However, Council’s current play space network has few dedicated spaces for those in the 12-24 age group.
-It is not uncommon for youth focused recreational infrastructure to be overlooked by the planning process, so Council is inviting you to share your thoughts and ideas, to help develop a plan that responds to our community.
+It is not uncommon for youth focused recreational infrastructure to be overlooked by the planning process, so Council invited you to share your thoughts and ideas, to help develop a plan that responds to our community.

 This project is proudly funded by the NSW Government in association with the City of Parramatta Council.